forgenmauo/Kanban-2024/README.md

 ### Kanban board
 The user can add a new task/card, edit a card, reorder cards, and move cards between columns.\
-The user can edit card titles, card descriptions, column labels, and card assignment.
+The user can edit card titles, card descriptions, column labels, and card assignments.

 ![wireframe2](https://github.com/DonnellHarris/Kanban-2024/blob/master/Images/wireframe2.jpg)